catherinee24/catherinee24/README.md

-## Hi there I'am Catherine Mendes! 🙋🏽‍♀️
+## Hey guys It's Catherine Mendes! 🙋🏽‍♀️

-I am passionate about blockchain technology and all the innovation I find in this space.
+I'm passionate about blockchain technology and all the innovation I find in this space.
 I am focused on building in this #web3 ecosystem, and being able to contribute to the growth and innovation of this technology. 💻⛓

 I have worked on projects, from creating an ERC20 token, to a dapp, using technologies such as hardhat, ethersjs, remix, etherscan, alchemy rpc, among others...
 All these projects were carried out in the academic field, with the help of FreeCodeCamp with @PatrickAlphaC and the web3 community 🎉.
 I have overcome challenges like CryptoZombie to continue strengthening my skills
 Currently I continue to prepare myself, to have a solid foundation in #solidity and the construction of good practices for the creation of future projects and thus improve my technical skills.📶